 Helping customers in need

-If you or someone you are caring for needs advice or financial assistance with their energy utility bills, the following organizations may be able to help.
+If you or someone you are caring for needs advice or financial assistance with their natural gas bills, the following organizations may be able to help.

 Florida 2-1-1 Network